 - The fly should be presented to the trout in the most natural way possible.
 The problem arises when you cast in holes where the water is slower than that at the point where you are standing.
 You will tend to move the line faster than the flow of current at the hole.
 The trout are smart enough to know that this is a fake fly, and will not bite.

 - The best approach is to first position yourself on firm ground on the bank of the river or slightly in the river.
-Hold your fly fishing rod with your thumb on top of the grip.
+Hold your fly fishing rod and reel with your thumb on top of the grip.
 Now raise your forearm, with the rod straight, until the rod is slightly past the vertical position above you.

 - Move your wrist back and forth to straighten the line.
-When it just begins to form a narrow loop, make a forward stroke towards the target.
+When it just begins to form a narrow loop, make a forward stroke toward the target.
 Stop the rod when it is at a 45-degree angle to the ground.

 Rainbow Trout Fly Fishing Tips for Beginners